The Language Center

 Why visit the Language Center?

-- Academic writing can be a solitary pursuit -- sharing your ideas with a writing tutor is a way to try them out for an audience.
+- Academic writing can be a solitary pursuit -- talking to a Language Center tutor is an occasion to present your arguments to a supportive audience.

-- What is the purpose of this paper?
+- What is your agenda/objective?
+What is the purpose of this paper?
 What are you trying to say?
 Prove?
 Explain?
 Demonstrate?

 - What is your greatest area of concern in this assignment?
 Or, what did you find difficult about writing this paper?